News & Trending Shopping & Deals News

 Experienced servers may have a few jokes prepared, tell a funny story, or be a master of finding something about their customers to compliment.
 All of these tactics work to connect with customers and often mean more tips at the end of the night.

-Call customers by name
+Calling customers by name

 mavoimages/Adobe waiter taking orders from customers sitting in a bistro

-Speaking of connection, experienced servers may try to get on a customer’s good side by using their name, which will in turn establish a friendly relationship and make you want to tip more.
+Speaking of connection, experienced servers may try to get on a customer’s good side by using their name, which will, in turn, establish a friendly relationship and make you want to tip more.

 If you haven’t told a server your name, they may see it on the receipt when they bring you the bill and use it then.
 Using someone’s name is a respectful way to establish that connection that makes people want to tip more.

-Comp some items
+Comping some items

 cherryandbees/Adobe Man paying bill at fancy restaurant